Search for a Course

 MET CS 682 Information Systems Analysis and Design

-Undergraduate Prerequisites: Basic programming knowledge or instructor's consent. - Object-oriented methods of information systems analysis and design for organizations with data- processing needs.
-System feasibility; requirements analysis; database utilization; Unified Modeling Language; software system architecture, design, and implementation, management; project control; and systems-level testing.
-Prerequisite: Basic programming knowledge or instructor's consent. [ 4 cr. ]
+Prerequisites: Basic programming knowledge or consent of instructor. - Object-oriented methods of information systems analysis and design for organizations with data- processing needs.
+System feasibility; requirements analysis; database utilization; Unified Modeling Language; software system architecture, design, and implementation, management; project control; and systems-level testing. [ 4 cr. ]

 MET CS 683 Mobile Application Development with Android

-Graduate Prerequisites: (METCS342) or instructor's consent. - This course discusses the principles and issues associated with mobile application development using Android as the development platform.
-Topics covered will include Android application components (Activities, Services, Content Providers and Broadcast Receivers), ICC (Inter-component Communication), UI design, data storage, asynchronous processing, 2D graphics, and Android security.
-Students will develop their own apps in Java and/or Kotlin using Android Studio in their semester-long projects.
-Prior knowledge of Java programming is required.
-Prerequisite: MET CS 342 OR MET CS 520 OR MET CS 521.
-Or instructor's consent. [ 4 cr. ]
+Prerequisites: MET CS 342 OR MET CS 520 OR MET CS 521.
+Or consent of instructor. - Learn the principles, techniques, and issues associated with modern mobile application development using Android as the development platform.
+Topics covered will include Android application components (Activities, Services, Content Providers and Broadcast Receivers), ICC (Inter-component Communication), declarative UI design, data storage, asynchronous processing, Android sensing, 2D graphics, and Android security.
+You will use Kotlin as the main language for Android development and the latest Jetpack APIs.
+You will also develop your own app in Kotlin using Android Studio as your semester-long project. [ 4 cr. ]

 MET CS 684 Enterprise Cybersecurity Management